24 Interesting Facts About Libya

 The flag of Libya today (Shutterstock)

-12. Gaddafi was toppled in 2011 following an armed rebellion assisted by Western military intervention.
-The rebellion led to a civil war which then led to Gaddafi’s death following his capture by rebel forces.
+13. Gaddafi was toppled in 2011 following an armed rebellion assisted by Western military intervention.
+The uprising developed into a civil war and ended with Gaddafi being captured and killed by rebel forces.

 14. At that time, the country had a plain green flag, the only national flag to have a single plain color.
 After Gaddafi’s overthrow, the flag reverted, and the red also came to represent the blood that was shed for freedom.